Freight Professional Development Program

 • Working with freight data

-• Developing a regional freight and logistics profiles
+• Developing regional freight and logistics profiles

 • Developing a Transportation Improvement Plan (TIP) or Statewide Transportation Improvement Program (STIP) with freight components